canislatranscoxus/dj_hello_world/README.md

 The current project and app is Just for play and test cloud environments, and web servers engines.

-This project does not include extra libraries or resources.
+This project does not include extra libraries, images, css nor resources.

 ---

-to run django app
+to run django app locally execute the following command

 `python3 manage.py runserver`